 Our Charter provides that the number of directors will initially be four, which number may be increased or decreased by the board of directors in accordance with our Bylaws.
 The number of directors currently on our board of directors is four.
 Our Bylaws provide that a majority of our entire board of directors may at any time establish, increase or decrease the number of directors.
 However, the number of directors may never be less than three or more than ten, unless otherwise permitted by our Bylaws.
-Except as may be provided by the board of directors in setting the terms of any class or series of preferred stock, any and all vacancies on the board of director lected to fill a vacancy will serve for the remaining directorship in which the vacancy occurred and until a successor is elected and qualifies, subject to any applicable requirements of the 1940 Act.
+Except as may be provided by the board of directors in setting the terms of any class or series of preferred stock, any and all vacancies on the board of directors may be filled only by the affirmative vote of a majority of the remaining directors in office, even if the remaining directors do not constitute a quorum, and any director elected to fill a vacancy will serve for the remainder of the full term of the directorship in which the vacancy occurred and until a successor is elected and qualifies, subject to any applicable requirements of the 1940 Act.